-Heard of Clement Bayard and Gräf & Stift (Graef & Stift)?
+Heard of Clement Bayard, Gräf & Stift (Graef & Stift) and Auto Carrier (AC)?
 Chances are that only the most diehard automobile enthusiasts would have.

 Maharana Chhatrasinhji of Rajpipla, who ruled the 4,000 square kilometres princely State between 1897 and 1915, was one of the pioneers of motoring in India.
 He owned a Wolseley 6 hp car of 1903-04 vintage.
 There is a famous photograph of him driving this quaint twin-seater.
 Perched alongside him is Governor of Bombay Presidency Charles Cochrane Baillie, Lord Lamington.
 This fascinating picture was published in The Automotor Journal of October 28, 1905.